 Ian Campbell, Northeastern University

-“What attracted me to Farmerline was the opportunity to be creative and do what I love to d0 – help a startup grow in an entirely new environment.
+“What attracted me to Farmerline was the opportunity to be creative and do what I love to do – help a startup grow in an entirely new environment.
 I’m currently a 3rd-year college student studying at Northeastern University in Boston, Massachusetts and this is my second co-op experience working for a company for 6 months.
 I’m very much dedicated to growing the media department and developing the best strategic visual content in our field.
 My goal at Farmerline is to tell the stories of the farmers and spread the impact of the work that we are doing throughout Ghana, Africa, and the world.”

 Dzifa Nanam, Kwame Nkrumah University of Science and Technology

-“I joined Farmerline because I wanted to get involved and see how technology and information is made easily accessible and beneficial to farmers.
+“I joined Farmerline because I wanted to get involved and see how technology and information can be made easily accessible and beneficial to farmers.
 Applying the knowledge acquired in lectures and tutorials to the real working environment of a software developer and in the process learn where I short intriguing for me.
 My time here so far has been very encouraging and not stifling in the sense that personal development is a priority since it makes the company more capable and proficient in activities.”

 Marisa Rudolph, Santa Clara University